 - You and/or your Dependent must immediately notify the Fund Office whenever a claim against a third party is made for yourself and/or your Dependent regarding any loss for which the Fund paid benefits on your and/or your Dependent's behalf. - You and/or your Dependent must cooperate with the Fund by providing information requested by the Fund concerning subrogation or reimbursement.
-This includes providing the Fund Office with (1) a signed subrogation and reimbursement agreement; (2) the names and addresses of all potential third parties and their insurer, adjusters and claim numbers; (3) any accident reports; and (4) any other information the Fund Office requests, including contact information of an attorney representing you in your claim against a third party. - > You and/or your Dependent agree to give the Fund the right to prosecute your claim and maintain an action against the third party on your behalf. - You and/or your Dependent agree to reimburse the Fund in full for the benefits expended on your and/or your Dependent's behalf related to the claim against a third party.
+This includes providing the Fund Office with (1) a signed subrogation and reimbursement agreement if requested; (2) the names and addresses of all potential third parties and their insurer, adjusters and claim numbers; (3) any accident reports; (4) a signed Medical Authorization; and (5) any other information the Fund Office requests, including contact information of an attorney representing you in your claim against a third party. - You and/or your Dependent agree to give the Fund the right to prosecute your claim and maintain an action against the third party on your behalf. - You and/or your Dependent agree to reimburse the Fund in full for the benefits expended on your and/or your Dependent's behalf related to the claim against a third party.

 If you fail to meet your responsibilities, the Fund may withhold future benefit payments for both you and your Dependents until you comply with these requirements.
+In addition, the Fund may deny or reduce any future benefits covered under this Plan.